 St Mary’s Food Bank Donations

-Donate to St. Mary's with the Arizona Charitable Tax Credit
+Donate with the $800 Arizona Charitable Tax Credit for 2022

 What is the Arizona Charitable Tax Credit?

 When you make a donation to St. Mary’s Food Bank, you can receive a dollar-for-dollar tax credit on your Arizona state return.
 Receive up to $400 for individuals and $800 for those filing jointly.
 St. Mary’s Food Bank is a 501(c)(3) organization that qualifies for the Arizona Charitable Tax Credit.

 St. Mary’s Food Bank is certified on the Department of Revenue’s website as an approved charity on the Arizona Charitable Tax Credit List.
 When you make a gift to St. Mary’s Food Bank, your donation can be applied to the Arizona Charitable Tax Credit.